 The Nominating and Corporate Governance Committee utilizes a variety of methods for identifying and evaluating nominees for directors, including those discussed in the "Director Qualifications & Board Diversity" section of this proxy statement.
 In the event that vacancies on the Board are anticipated, or otherwise arise, the committee will consider various potential candidates for director.
 Candidates may come to the attention of the committee through current members of the Board, professional search firms, stockholders or other persons.
 The Nominating and Corporate Governance Committee has from time to time retained third parties to whom a fee is paid to assist it in identifying or evaluating potential director nominees.
-In 2021, the Nominating and Corporate Governance Committee retained Heidrick & Struggles to aid in the process of conducting Board searches, and the Company intends to appoint up to two new directors with diverse backgrounds in the near future.

 Stockholders of record (i) on the record date for an annual meeting of stockholders or a special meeting of stockholders called for the purpose of electing directors and (ii) on the date of the giving of proper notice of such stockholder's proposal may propose director candidates for election to the Board at such annual or special meeting by submitting to the Secretary of the Company, in proper written form, the information required by our Bylaws for stockholder nominations.
-The Nominating and Corporate Governance Committee will evaluate any candidates recommended by stockholders against the same criteria and pursuant to the same policies and procedures applicable to the evaluation of candidates proposed by directors or management.
+Pursuant to the Company's Corporate Governance Guidelines, the Nominating and Corporate Governance Committee will evaluate any candidates recommended by stockholders against the same criteria and pursuant to the same policies and procedures applicable to the evaluation of candidates proposed by directors or management.